Strangebrew

-Strangebrew is a reality situational comedy television show in the Philippines which formerly aired on UNTV, PTV and Studio 23 from 2001 to 2003.
+Strangebrew is a Philippine television situational comedy and reality show broadcast by UNTV, NBN and Studio 23.
+Directed by R.A.
+Rivera, it stars Tado and Angel Rivero, it aired on UNTV from 2001 to 2003.
+The show moved to Studio 23 from April 13, 2004 to 2004.

 History and concept

 Strangebrew was launched in early summer of 2001 on UNTV.
 It was hosted by Arvin "Tado" Jimenez, and Angel "Erning" Rivero.
 The show was directed by R.A.
 Rivera.
 The show also featured film makers Ramon Bautista and Jun Sabayton, playing odd characters.
 The reality comedy show features fun facts about how things are made in a factory, or making a movie.
 Trivial pursuits and road trip like episodes were produced, as means to make a transition from one topic to another.
 Some episodes cover two or more topics about everyday ordinary things and people.
 Some include interviews of a plumber, a toll gate operator, MRT/LRT operator/employees, theater ticket attendees, motion picture deliverymen, the late Raymundo Punongbayan of PHIVOLCS, when Tado and Erning featured Taal Volcano.
-The known celebrities to make guest appearances were Odette Khan & Julia Clarete.
+The known celebrities to make guest appearances were Odette Khan and Julia Clarete.
 Khan, a veteran television and film actress, played Tado's mother in one episode, while Julia Clarete played "Erning" on a couple of episodes, one of which featured Tado on a date with a mestiza in Manila Zoo.

-Notable among the episodes are the catchphrases of the hosts such as "Rakenrol", often said by Tado and "Tama" (correct) being mentioned by Erning whenever Tado says something but in a naivete way.
+Notable among the episodes are the catchphrases such as "rakenrol", often said by Tado and "Tama" (correct) being mentioned by Erning whenever Tado says something but in a naivete way.
 The show usually starts with the opening billboard being shown with the intro of "Macho Gwapito", popularized by Rico J. Puno, being played repeatedly.